 Subchapter S Corporation

 An S-Corp is the more complicated entity of the three.
 It requires more effort to set up and maintain.
 The tax returns are more complicated.
 But it does provide a few tax advantages over the other entities.
-Like the LLC, the S-Corp is a flow through entity.
+Like the LLC, the S-Corp is a flow-through entity.
 Profit is transferred to the personal income tax returns of the corporate shareholders in the form of salary and dividends.
 This means an S-Corp does not pay federal taxes or state tax (depending on the state).
-Using California as an example again, S-Corps are subject to the $800 minimum franchise tax, and 1.5% tax on net income.
+Again, using California as an example, S-Corps are subject to the $800 minimum franchise tax and 1.5% tax on net income.
 Other states are different, so check with a professional.

 Besides the tax advantages, the other benefit is an S-Corp protects personal assets from liability (like an LLC).
 Be careful to maintain and adhere to the S-Corp legal requirements like annual state filings, fees, and holding board of director meetings.
 If not, a plaintiff suing the S-Corp could “pierce the corporate veil” and sue the owner personally.

 While it might sound appealing to protect personal assets with the protection offered by an LLC or S-Corp, in reality, the business of writing is not extremely risky.
-It is not like we sell smart phones that explode or vehicles with faulty ignition switches.
+It is not like we sell smartphones that explode or vehicles with faulty ignition switches.
 This is not to say writers are not sued.
-Recently, Emma Cline, author of the 2016 novel “The Girls,” and her former boyfriend, Chaz Reetz-Laiolo, also a writer, filed lawsuits against each other alleging plagiarism, copyright theft, and invasion of privacy, among other things (see Sex, Plagiarism and Spyware.
+Recently, Emma Cline, author of the 2016 novel “The Girls,” found herself embroiled in litigation with her former boyfriend, Chaz Reetz-Laiolo, also a writer.
+They filed lawsuits against each other alleging plagiarism, copyright theft, and invasion of privacy, among other things (see Sex, Plagiarism and Spyware.
 This Is Not Your Average Copyright Complaint).

 Whether you are traditionally published or self-published, it takes a village to shepherd a book to market.
 There are contracts with publishers, agents, designers, and copyeditors.
 There are copyrights to navigate (graphics, images, song lyrics), defamation and right of privacy claims to avoid (like Emma Cline’s lawsuit), and employees to maintain should you be lucky to have full-time research and personal assistants.
 All of these are potential litigation hotspots for writers.
-For more info on how to avoid legal claims in your writing see my earlier articles on defamation, life story rights, and plagiarism.
+For more info on avoiding legal claims in your writing, see my earlier articles on defamation, life story rights, and plagiarism.

-One option some have suggested is to purchase insurance as an alternative to incorporating.
-If a writer does not make enough income to benefit from the tax advantages of incorporation, the money spent to set up and maintain a business entity could be used instead to pay for business liability insurance or an umbrella policy that covers infringement and defamation.
-For example, getting a two million dollar umbrella policy would allow one million for litigation fees, and one million for damages.
-These type of policies typically run from $200 to $1000 per year depending on the coverage.
+Another option as an alternative to incorporating is to purchase insurance.
+For example, suppose a writer doesn’t make enough income to benefit from the tax advantages of incorporation.
+In that case, the writer could use the money spent to set up and maintain a business entity to instead pay for business liability insurance or an umbrella policy that covers infringement and defamation.
+A writer could purchase a two million dollar umbrella policy which would allow one million for litigation fees and one million for damages.
+Depending on the coverage, these types of policies typically run from $200 to $1000 per year.

 Transfer of Assets to a Corporate Entity